 "... excellent murder mystery.
 Breathtakingly good."
 Books Monthly

-Haven't yet tried Lucas Rocco?
-Start with this Kindle novella. . . then read on.
+Haven't yet tried the Lucas Rocco series?
+Start with this Kindle novella.

 A former village priest shot dead execution-style in a snow-covered field re-opens memories of a wartime scandal around the villages of Poissons-les-Marais and Fouillmont, when young infatuation led to a spate of coldly efficient assassinations.

-But who's responsible for this particular killing?
+But who is responsible for this particular killing?
 And why so long after the event?
 For Inspector Rocco, it means pushing aside the veil surrounding old Resistance activities and fighting dangerous political connections to track down a deadly, long-range killer with the ability to hide in open countryside.

 "Truly rivals the great Simenon's Maigret for style and content.
 Breathtakingly good.."